 Delphine Denis (Université Paris-Sorbonne, France)

-Sylvaine Guyot (Harvard University, USA)
+Sylvaine Guyot (New York University, USA)

 Michael Moriarty (University of Cambridge, UK)